SophieWardle/Dizplai-Polling/README.md

   - Console logging for correct/ expected data
   - Browser developer tools to check responsiveness
   - Purposely failing, like not selecting an option before submitting to check the response
+- Used Node.js express server for the api, not just because it was recommended but I am familiar with it and because its easy to integrate libraries and tools (npm)